devcontainers/spec/proposals/devcontainer-features.md

 There are several things to keep in mind for an application that implements features:

-- The order of execution of features is determined by the application based on the `installAfter` property by feature authors and can be overriden by users if necesarry with the `overrideFeatureInstallOrder` in `devcontainer.json`.
+- The order of execution of features is determined by the application, based on the `installAfter` property used by feature authors.
+It can be overridden by users if necessary with the `overrideFeatureInstallOrder` in `devcontainer.json`.
 - Features are used to create an image that can be used to create a container or not.
-- Parameters like `privileged`, `init` are included if just 1 feature requires them.
+- Parameters like `privileged` and `init` are included if just 1 feature requires them.
-- Parameters like `capAdd`, `securityOp`  are concatenated.
+- Parameters like `capAdd` and `securityOp`  are concatenated.
-- ContainerEnv is added before the feature is executed as `ENV` commands in the docker file.
+- `containerEnv` is added before the feature is executed as `ENV` commands in the Dockerfile.
 - Each feature script executes as its own layer to aid in caching and rebuilding.